 Table 3.15-10 shows actual water supply by source delivered by GSWC in years 2010 and 2015 and the projected water supply by source that GSWC proposes to make use of to meet the projected future demands within the Southwest System service area.
 As Table 3.15-10 shows, in 2015 GSWC purchased more imported surface water supply and used less groundwater supply than it did in 2010.
 The supply mix pattern for 2015 was atypical.
 In 2015, GSWC's purchased imported supply of 21,000 AF represented 77 percent of the annual total and groundwater represented only 22 percent of the annual total.
 GSWC indicates that it experienced operational issues in 2015 and 2016 that reduced groundwater pumping.
-GSWC's projected future supply through 2040 reflects the more typical supply source mix, with purchased imported water representing about 50 percent of the supply.
+GSWC's projected future supply through 2040 reflects the more typical supply source mix, with purchased imported water representing about 50 percent of the annual supply and groundwater representing about 50 percent of the supply.
 Recycled water use is projected to increase from 1 to 2 percent of the total supply.